 In 2007, the City of Camilla redeveloped approximately 25 acres of the western part of the site into soccer fields and a recreation complex.
 The eastern part of the site is fenced and vacant.
 Cleanup activities for this area are ongoing.
-Following cleanup, the City of Camilla plans to redevelop the area into three baseball fields and a parking lot.
+Following cleanup, the City of Camilla plans to redevelop the area into a recreational use facility.

 Site investigations found contamination in ground water and soil that could potentially harm people in the area.
 Contamination resulted from operations at the site.
 Contaminants of concern include dioxin, pentachlorophenol (PCP), creosote and polycyclic aromatic hydrocarbons (PAHs).